In the Center of Chicago’s History

 Diverse cultural neighborhoods such as Bronzeville and Prairie Avenue District have housed some of the most respected and well-known citizens in Chicago’s history from Louis Armstrong to Marshall Field.
 With its ability to host the world’s most important events and providing the city with jobs and revenue, there is no question McCormick Square has played a pivotal role in Chicago’s history.

-Today, McCormick Square continues to grow and improve with upcoming additions such as the Wintrust Arena and Marriott Marquis Hotel.
+Today, McCormick Square continues to grow and improve with its latest additions, such as the Wintrust Arena and Marriott Marquis Hotel.
 Between 2016 and 2018, McCormick Square is projected to have an economic impact of $4.5 billion and provide nearly 3,000 jobs in the area.
-McCormick Square isn’t alone; it’s surrounded by terrific neighbors all of which have exciting developments underway.